 Please remember that the above gives an accurate value in 100g for high sodium foods in your diet.
 For example 100g of Fish, cod, Pacific, raw contains 303 mg of sodium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the sodium nutritional content.

 The food with the highest sodium content per typical serving is Fish, cod, Atlantic, canned, solids and liquid which contains 680.16 mg in 1 can (or 312 g).
 The precentage of the recommended daily value for this serving is 43 %.
 For this serving the Potassium content is 1647.36 mg, the Calories content is 327.6 kcal, the Protein content is 71.01 g, the Fat content is 2.68 g and the Carbohydrate content is 0 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sodium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high sodium content in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in sodium.